nanofaroque/50-shades-of-graphs/index.md

 31. Shortest Path Faster Algorithm when number of edges (m) = O(n^2). n = number of vertices
 32. Find arbitrage in a graph.
 33. Detecting Knots in a graph.
 Here is a reference for us: https://greenteapress.com/complexity/html/thinkcomplexity014.html
+34. Minimum Number of press needed to turn off all the lights.
+It is represented by a matrix like [[0,0],[0,1]], answer is 3 in this case.

 ## Donation
 If You like this project and reading articles, you can give us a cup of coffee :)